 \section{Abstract}

-Motivated by the recent studies on post-quantum steering, we generalize the notion of bipartite channel steering by introducing the concept of multipartite no-signaling channel assemblages.
-We first show that beyond the bipartite case, the no-signaling and quantum descriptions of channel assemblages do not coincide.
-Using the Choi-Jamio{\l}kowski isomorphism, we present a complete characterization of these classes of assemblages and use this characterization to provide sufficient conditions for extremality of quantum channel assemblages within the set of all no-signaling channel assemblages.
-Finally, we introduce and discuss a relaxed version of channel steering where only certain subsystems obey the no-signaling constraints.
-In this latter asymmetric scenario we show the possibility of certifying a perfect key bit that is secure against a general no-signaling eavesdropper.
+Motivated by the recent studies on post-quantum steering, we generalize notion of bipartite channels steering by introducing the concept of multipartite no-signaling channel assemblages.
+We show that beyond the bipartite case, no-signaling and quantum description of such scenarios do not coincide.
+With a help of Choi-Jamio{\l}kowski isomorphism we present full description of considered classes of assemblages and in particular, we use this characterization to provide sufficient conditions for extremality of quantum channel assemblages in the set of all no-signaling channel assemblages.
+Finally, in the tripartite case, we introduce and discuss a relaxed version of channel steering where only certain subsystems obey no-signaling constrains.
+In this asymmetric scenario we are able to provide exactly 1 bit of key that is secure against no-signaling eavesdropper.